ubirch/ubirch-token-manager/README.md

 ## Steps to prepare a request

 1. Get your keycloak token.
-2. Prepare the data object - when needed (creation).
+2. Prepare the data object - when needed (creation of token).
 3. Prepare the request and send.
 4. Have fun.